jonahkeegan/critgenius-listener/docs/testing-standards.md

 - **Integration tests** belong in `tests/integration/` within their package and must be suffixed with `.integration.test.ts`.
 - **End-to-end (browser) tests** belong in `tests/e2e/` and end with `.e2e.test.ts`.
+- **Performance benchmarks** belong in `tests/performance/` and end with `.perf.test.ts`.
+These suites run under the dedicated performance configuration and may carry longer timeouts.
 - **Fixtures** and **helpers** live under `tests/fixtures/` and `tests/helpers/` respectively.
   Non-test utilities should _not_ carry the `.test` suffix.
 - Deprecated patterns such as `*.spec.ts` and `*.spec.test.ts` are disallowed.
 The validation script